CPMpy/cpmpy/docs/modeling.md

 This has two potential benefits for incremental solving, whereby you add more constraints and variables inbetween solve calls:

   1) CPMpy only translates and posts each constraint once, even if the model is solved multiple times; and
-  2) if the solver itself is incremental then it can reuse any information from call to call, as the state of the native solver object is kept between solver calls and can therefore rely on information derived during a previous `solve` call.
+  2) if the solver itself is incremental then it can reuse any information from call to call, as the state of the native solver object is kept between solver calls and can therefore rely on information derived during a previous `.solve()` call.

 ```python
 gs = SolverLookup.get("gurobi")